ricardojoserf/writeups/PortSwigger/Access control vulnerabilities/06 - User ID controlled by request parameter, with unpredictable user IDs.md

-# User ID controlled by request parameter, with unpredictable user IDs
+# User ID controlled by request parameter, with unpredictable user%20IDs

 This lab has a horizontal privilege escalation vulnerability on the user account page, but identifies users with GUIDs.